-Assuming that the shares are held after exercise, the employee stock will have a basis equal to the stock price on the date of exercise.
+Assuming that some of the shares are held post-exercise, the employee stock will have a cost basis equal to the stock price on the date of exercise.
 In the example above, each share will have a basis of $100.

 If these shares appreciate further and are subsequently sold, any gain/loss will be subject to capital gain/loss rates.
 This leaves the potential for possible preferential long-term capital gain treatment.